How Selena Gomez Found Her Way Back to Happy

 "I've been wanting something I could contribute most of my time to because I love what I do, but I feel a little selfish sometimes and I've always said that...I take it extremely serious and my friends are heavily involved with me because it's not something happening a million miles away.
 It's actually happening here," she told E!
 News' Jason Kennedy.
 "I would love to do everything I can, along with one of my heroes [A21 founder Christine Caine], to just be a part of it and learn.
 So I am honored to be a part of it."

 Though, having toiled in this business since she was a 9-year-old on Barney & Friends, she's better at balancing than most.
 So she's spent the past year of her life juggling philanthropy with her roles as a producer, brand ambassador and an in-demand pop star.
-Having teased new music for several months now and released a series of one-offs, including "Wolves" and "Bad Liar", a source says she's this close to filling the gaping hole that's existed since the 2015 release of Revival.
+Having teased new music for several months now and released a series of one-offs, including "Wolves" and "Bad Liar" ahead of her recent "Lose You to Love Me" and "Look at Her Now" drop, a source says she's this close to filling the gaping hole that's existed since the 2015 release of Revival.

 "I have to do, like, a few finishing things with it, but I'm just relieved," she said during a June appearance on The Tonight Show.
 "It took me four years now to even feel at a good place with this album, and it's just because I had such huge moments that happened in my life personally that [it was like] how was I going to capture that and how was I actually going to feel good about what I was saying?
 So, I kept going and I'm relieved now."

-The goal is for an early 2020 drop, and having received a sneak peek, Raisa swears it's worth the wait, telling ET the bops had her "shaking my ass a lot."
+The release date is now set for January 10, and having received a sneak peek, Raisa swears it's worth the wait, telling ET the bops had her "shaking my ass a lot."

-Though Gomez has promised "a sense of strong pop," expect a touch of guitar, both electric and acoustic, and some soulful jams, the amalgamation of which represent the a woman who knows exactly who she is.
+Though Gomez has promised "a sense of strong pop," expect a touch of guitar, both electric and acoustic, and some soulful jams, the amalgamation of which represent a woman who knows exactly who she is.

 "It's peaceful.
 It's weird.
 The moment I turned 26, I felt 26," she told Elle.
 "Right now, I feel very sure of where I am.
 I don't feel erratic or emotionally unstable.
 Or like I can't handle my emotions, like I used to.
 It's kind of understanding myself a little more.
 By all means I don't have myself figured out.
 But it feels good."